plants growing on shelves under purple lights

 Research areas of focus

-Areas of research focus in breeding for controlled environments include:
+Areas of research focus in controlled environment engineering include:

 1. AI-assisted computer vision systems to monitor various aspects of crop health and growth, such as biotic and abiotic stresses, organ development and growth, and yield prediction.